coinflex-exchange/v2/source/includes/_v2_restapi.md

 ### GET `/v2/funding-rates/{marketCode}`

-Get funding rates by marketCode.
+Get funding rates by marketCode and sorted by time in descending order.

 > **Request**